Attention All Members with Partners: Conference Scholarship Opportunity

 ICMA’s Partners' Program recognizes the significant role that a partner and family play in the success of a local government management professional’s career.
 Each year, the Partners' Program develops relevant content in a relaxed environment for the partners at the ICMA Annual Conference.
 This single-largest gathering of ICMA partners provides them with a chance to share their experiences, receive valuable information, network, meet new friends, and reconnect with old friends.
 The Partner network has formed strong friendships, mentors, and valuable connections on personal and professional levels.

-Applications are now being accepted for the 2015 ICMA Annual Conference, September 27-30, in Seattle/King County, Washington.
-All partners of ICMA members, domestic and international, who have never attended an ICMA conference before are welcome and encouraged to apply.
+Applications are now being accepted for the 2016 ICMA Annual Conference, September 25-28, in Kansas City, Missouri.
+All partners of ICMA members, domestic and international, who have NEVER attended an ICMA conference before are welcome and encouraged to apply for this scholarship.

-To be considered for this scholarship, the ICMA partner must complete the online application and return it to ICMA by or before the extended deadline of July 28, 2015.
+To be considered for this scholarship, the ICMA partner must complete the online application and return it to ICMA by or before the deadline of July 15, 2016.